Due to perverse incentives, social media is weakening global democratic functioning.

 Engagement maximization has detrimental effects including amplified extremism, increased perception gaps, and the creation of a fertile ground for targeted disinformation around elections.

 The breakdown of shared understanding drives real-world polarization, which undermines functioning democracy.
 As we become more polarized online, we also become more polarized offline.
+Studies have shown there is a “perception gap” between the two major political parties in the U.S., leading both to think their beliefs are more different than they truly are.

 As a result, we get political representatives who are extreme and reactionary, reliably leading to grid-lock and ineffective policy.